 Lenders use four basic standards to approve your application for a home loan.
 Different loan programs have varying guidelines within those standards.
 Basically, they evaluate you as a borrower based on “the four C’s”: Capacity, Character, Capital and Collateral.

 The lender will determine if you have a steady and sufficient income to make the monthly loan payments.
 This income can come from a primary, second, or part-time job(s), commissions, self-employment, retirement benefits, pensions, child support, alimony, disability payments, rental property income, and a variety of sources.
 You will be asked to show documentation to verify your sources of income.
 Lenders will generally calculate your debt-to-income ratio to determine how much money they will lend.
 Armed with a maximum loan amount, you are ready to start shopping.

 Credit History (Character)

 Have you paid back the money you've borrowed in the past?
 Have you been late in making any of your payments?
 Have you filed for bankruptcy?
-Take a look at your credit report and talk to your Compass Loan Originator about how you can improve your credit score if you foresee any problems.
+Take a look at your credit report and talk to your loan officer about how you can improve your credit score if you foresee any problems.

 The lender will verify you have the funds to make the down payment and pay for your share of the closing costs.
 They will also be interested in how much debt you have in the way of car loans, credit cards or other ongoing obligations.
 In short, they will want to be certain that you will have enough cash flow to comfortably make your monthly loan payment.